-Leaving your puppy alone at home can be a very stressful experience, especially if you’re a first-time dog owner.
-But as much as we would like to be with our furry friends all the time, for most people, this is simply unrealistic.
+Leaving your puppy alone at home can be a stressful experience, especially if you’re a first-time dog owner.
+But as much as we would like to be with our pets all the time, for most people, this is simply unrealistic.

 This reality creates a lot of stress in many pet parents.
-Think about it — particularly if your puppy isn’t trained or fully housebroken, it can lead to lots of anxious thoughts while you’re working late, or enjoying a night out with friends.
+Particularly if your pup isn’t trained or fully housebroken, it can lead to lots of anxious thoughts while you’re at work, or enjoying a night out with friends.

 It’s important to realize that canines as a group are very social animals that tend to form pack tendencies.